User Spack#

 It is possible for users to roll their own Spack environment that integrates with the existing Spack provided by SCITAS.
 The advantage of this approach is that users can leverage the highly optimized stack provided by SCITAS for each cluster, and augment it with additional Spack recipies to add additional software on top.
 This additional software will then be able to use the required dependencies that are already provided in the SCITAS spack-powered software stack.

-To achieve this, the user can install spack in their home directory, and configure the SCITAS stack for a specific cluster as an upstream
+To achieve this, the user can install spack in their home directory, and

-.
-This is called chaining, or upstreams in Spack terms.
+called chaining, or upstreams in Spack terms.

 User spack setup#